domschrei/sssaia/README.md

 _Experimental data_

 This repository contains the experimental data gathered for and presented in Dominik Schreiber's dissertation _Scalable SAT Solving and its Application_.
+At this point in time, (almost) all plots can be reproduced and most of the discussed data is available.
+Exceptions include the full log files, since these amount to hundreds of Gigabytes.
+We also reference the used software as well as digital appendices/repositories of the original publications where applicable.

-The data is organized by chapters.
+The data is organized by chapters - see the respective subdirectories.

 ## Creating Plots

 Prerequisites:

 * Linux toolchain
-* Python3, PyPlot, LaTeX installation
+* Python3, Matplotlib/PyPlot, LaTeX installation
-* The script [`plot_curves.py`](https://raw.githubusercontent.com/domschrei/plotscripts/f7842d3e886b09748e95ea853a60469f4a27a691/plot_curves.py) must be in the user's `$PATH`.
+* The scripts from the [plotscripts repository](https://raw.githubusercontent.com/domschrei/plotscripts/e5e980e300cc68dedbdd40b1b6b33bb998ff7fcd/plot_curves.py) must be in the user's `$PATH`.

 Execute `bash plot-all.sh`, or, in one of the subdirectories, `bash plot.sh`.

+Similarly, use `clean.sh` and `clean-all.sh` to remove the files.